kayhide/agrishot/backend/README.md

 5. Update local `~/.aws/config` adding profiles corresponding to IAM users.
 6. Update local `~/.aws/credentials` adding access keys for each profiles.

 ## Deploying

+### Environment variables

+We need env values provided by `.env.{stage}.yml`.

+Before deploying, make sure to give those env values.

+Beside of yaml file, env values can be provided by ENV.
+And if so, corresponding value by yaml is ignored.

+### Go deploy

 Backend is managed by [Serverless](https://serverless.com/).